 This Pupil Suspension and Expulsion Policy has been established in order to promote learning and protect the safety and well-being of all students at the Charter School.
-In creating this policy, the Charter School has reviewed Education Code Section 48900 et seq., which offenses and procedures, to establish its list of offenses and procedures for suspensions and expulsions.
+In creating this policy, the Charter School has reviewed Education Code Section 48900 et seq., which describes the non-charter-schools’ list of offenses and procedures, to establish its list of offenses and procedures for suspensions and expulsions.
 The language that follows closely mirrors the language of Education Code Section 48900 et seq.
 The Charter School is committed to annual review of policies and procedures surrounding suspensions and expulsions and, as necessary, modification of the lists of offenses for which students are subject to suspension or expulsion.

 When the Policy is violated, it may be necessary to suspend or expel a student from regular classroom instruction.
 This policy shall serve as the Charter School’s policy and procedures for student suspension and expulsion and it may be amended from time to time without the need to amend the charter so long as the amendments comport with legal requirements.
 Charter School staff shall enforce disciplinary rules and procedures fairly and consistently among all students.
 This Policy and its Procedures will be printed and distributed as part of the Student Handbook and will clearly describe discipline expectations.
 Corporal punishment shall not be used as a disciplinary measure against any student.
 Corporal punishment includes the willful infliction of or willfully causing the infliction of physical pain on a student.
 For purposes of the Policy, corporal punishment does not include an employee’s use of force that is reasonable and necessary to protect the employee, students, staff or other persons or to prevent damage to school property.

-The Charter School Principal shall ensure that students and their parents/guardians are notified in writing upon enrollment of all discipline policies and proceduresvia the Handbook for Students and Parents.
+The Charter School Principal shall ensure that students and their parents/guardians are notified in writing upon enrollment of all discipline and involuntary disenrollment policies and procedures.
+The notice shall state that this Policy and Procedures are available via the Handbook for Students and Parents.

 Suspended or expelled students shall be excluded from all school and school-related activities unless otherwise agreed during the period of suspension or expulsion.

+A student identified as an individual with disabilities or for whom the Charter School has a basis of knowledge of a suspected disability pursuant to the Individuals with Disabilities Education Improvement Act of 2004 (“IDEA”) or who is qualified for services under Section 504 of the Rehabilitation Act of 1973 (“Section 504”) is subject to the same grounds for suspension and expulsion and is accorded the same due process procedures applicable to general education students except when federal and state law mandates additional or different procedures.
+The Charter School will follow all applicable federal and state laws including but not limited to the California Education Code, when imposing any form of discipline on a student identified as an individual with disabilities or for whom the Charter School has a basis of knowledge of a suspected disability or who is otherwise qualified for such services or protections in according due process to such students.